enesbasbug/System_Biology_Internship_Notebook_2021/Day-1.md

 _“Using the high throughput technologies such as microarray or RNA-seq; studying the transcriptome- a total set of mRNA prsent in a cell is known as transcriptomics”_

-###### Before making the decision to go with RNA sequencing or microarrays, several questions must be answered.
+###### Before making the decision to go with RNA sequencing or microarrays, several questions must be answered..

 ### Practical Questions